mbtqproperties-lab/nextgen-intern-notebook/README.md

 - **Step-by-step guides** for Python, data cleaning, and IoT data parsing
 - **Best practices** for government policy, data privacy, and ethical analysis
-- **Resources** for collaboration with Texas A&M Fort Worth and agency partners
+- **Resources** for collaboration with law schools and agency partners
 - **False friends glossary** for multilingual and translation pitfalls
 - **Surveillance & IoT**: Data handling, privacy, and security guides
 - **Advanced recommendations** for reproducibility, automation, and bias mitigation